PharmaLedger-IMI/acdc-components/native-integration/README.md

      - click manage serial numbers/ update Valid and input any comma separated number value list (uniques);
      - click enablhe authentication feature and input the keySSI present in the splash page (localhost:8080);
      - Click Add Batch;
      - click view 2d data matrix in the batch list item and take a picture of the valid qr code;

-in the browser (use CHROME!) go to the Patient Wallet.
+in the browser (use CHROME in anonymous mode!) go to the Patient Wallet.
  - click scan and scan the qr code from before. you should see a details screen aying there's an authentication feature available.
  - click verify package.
 THis will launch the Authentication Feature;
  - click scan and scan the same qr code again.
 You should be sent back to details page with the confirmation that the package is valid;